xanathar/grimwidgets/README.md

 ```
 Profit!
 It's done.

-You can verify the the installation was succesfull with this simple script:
+You can verify that the installation was succesfull with this simple script:
 ```lua
 function autoexec()
     local button = gw_button.create('test_button',100,100,'It works')